Also see: Where to Swim in Wichita

 - Sunday, July 14 – Minisa, 1-6 p.m., 1350 N. Jeanette, 838-9694

 - Saturday, July 20 – Linwood, 1-6 p.m., 1900 S. Hydraulic, 838-9692

 City pools are so inexpensive!
 Regular Wichita swimming pool prices are only $3 for adults, $2 for children 17 and under, and $8 for a family of up to six people (at least one must be an adult).

 The future of city pools

-In a nutshell, and according to the city’s Aquatics Supervisor, the Aquatics Master Plan that was approved by the city council includes renovating and updating Harvest, Aley, and College Hill swimming pools.
+In a nutshell, and according to the city’s Aquatics Supervisor Brian Hill, the Aquatics Master Plan that was approved by the city council includes renovating and updating Harvest, Aley, and College Hill swimming pools.
 The other city pools, with the exception of Minisa, will become water playgrounds.
-The water playgrounds won’t open until 2019, but while you’re waiting you can visit one of these existing interactive fountains and splash parks in Wichita.
+The first new water playground won’t open until 2019, but while you’re waiting you can visit one of these existing Wichita Splash Parks.

 Wichita, KS 67218